SeanKilleen/seankilleen.github.io/hire/index.md

 * Recently led the modernization of a system that industry analysts called more complex than the moon landing
 * Polyglot developer beyond .NET -- comfortable with Javascript (prefer TypeScript), Ruby, Python, and others
 * 5+ years leading teams of between 5-20 individuals
-* Certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications
+* Previously certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications
 * Lead of the NUnit Documentation project and avid open-source contributor
 * National speaker
 * A history of substantial impact